AMCN41R/blog/source/_posts/just-the-salt.md

 ## Supreme Leader General Base Class

-*"Yo!
+*'Yo!
 We need to write something to validate that a product has a price.
-That should be pretty easy right?*
+That should be pretty easy right?'*
-"Yeah, but we should make it validate other values too, in case we need that later on."
+'Yeah, but we should make it validate other values too, in case we need that later on.'
-*"Oh yeah, and not just products either."*
+*'Oh yeah, and not just products either.'*
-"Of course!
-We'll definitely need to validate all the other things we haven't written yet."
+'Of course!
+We'll definitely need to validate all the other things we haven't written yet.'
-*"It'll save time in the long run!"*
+*'It'll save time in the long run!'*

 #### *Will it?*